When Ashley Jaramillo says wrestling is in her blood, she means it.

 Boys and girls say they aren’t thrilled in general about wrestling each other, but they do it out of necessity and they’ve done it Colorado for several years.

-Twelve of them have qualified for the boys state tournament all-time — the first back in 2006 according to CHSAA records — and the first two placed last season in Valley’s Angel Rios and Skyview’s Jaslynn Gallegos, who took fourth and fifth, respectively, in 3A.
+Twelve girls have qualified for the boys state tournament all-time — the first back in 2006 according to CHSAA records — and the first two placed last season in Valley’s Angel Rios and Skyview’s Jaslynn Gallegos, who took fourth and fifth, respectively, in 3A.

 For girls, it used to be the only option if they wanted to wrestle, but now it is a choice.
 Some of them still choose it, despite the inherent challenges.